Skip to main content

 Jubbonti (denosumab-bbdz) is an injection that is administered subcutaneously (under the skin) once every 6 months by a healthcare provider to:

 Jubbonti is an interchangeable biosimilar to Prolia (denosumab) and was FDA-approved on March 5, 2024.
-An interchangeable biosimilar is a biological product that can be substituted in the pharmacy for the reference biologic because there are no clinically meaningful differences in terms of safety, purity, and potency.
+An interchangeable biosimilar is a biological product that can be substituted in the pharmacy for the reference biologic because there are no clinically meaningful differences in safety, purity, and potency.

 Warnings